contensis/canvas-schema/README.md

 ### Embed

-The ability to paste a URL of a specific type [YouTube, Vimeo, Twitter] and generate a preview to validate that the content that has been pasted is what you want also providing a richness to the editor.
+The `_embed` type takes a URL of a service to generate a preview of the URL you pasted and can contain an optional `caption`.

 #### Validation